alexfernandez/nodecached/README.md

 ### Options

-Options are designed to be compatible with memcached, whenever possible.
+Options are designed to be compatible with the original memcached, whenever possible.

 * `-p port`: Start server on the given port.
 * `-v`: Show notice messages.